networknt/light-doc/content/en/tutorial/portal/local-router/light-oauth2.md

 http://lightapi.net:8500/ui/dc1/services?status=passing
 ```

-You should find 7 services registered on the consul, and they are all healthy.
+You should find seven services registered on the consul, and they are all healthy.

-The light-oauth/local-consul config files are copied from the light-docker/light-oauth2/mysql with the following modifications.
+The light-oauth2/local-consul config files are copied from the light-docker/light-oauth2/mysql with the following modifications.

 ### client.yml

 Add client.yml, client.keystore, and client.truststore to the config folder so that the client module can be used to connect to the local consul server.

-There is no need to add these files as we are not using TLS to connect to consul; however, it is always a good idea to add these files in case we move to the official test environment with a Consul cluster only offer HTTP/S connection.
+There is no need to add these files as we are not using TLS to connect to consul; however, it is always a good idea to add these files just in case we move to the official test environment with a Consul cluster only offer HTTP/S connection.

 ### secret.yml

-In this file, we need to add the consulToken that match the master token used in the consul contain.
+If you are using light-4j version 1.6.x with Java 8, then we need to add the consulToken that matches the master token used in the consul container.

 ```
 consulToken: the_one_ring
 ```

+If you are using light-4j version 2.0.x and above with Java 11, then you need to add this line to the consul.yml file below.

 ### server.yml